kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## A good decision is based on knowledge and not on numbers. - Plato
+    ## It is common sense to take a method and try it.
+If it fails, admit it frankly and try another.
+But above all, try something. - Franklin D. Roosevelt